 Introduction

 We are committed to ensuring that the personal data of our customers is handled in accordance with applicable UK data protection legislation including, but not limited to, the UK General Data Protection Regulation (EU) 2016/679 (UK GDPR) and the Data Protection Act 2018 (the DPA).
+This privacy notice tells you what to expect when Aspire Housing collects personal information about you.
+It applies to applicants for housing, tenants and members of their household, former tenants, visitors to our properties and schemes, and visitors to the Aspire Housing website.
+This Privacy Notice explains what personal data we collect, the categories of information we record, and why we use it.

 It is important that you read this notice, together with any other privacy notice as it tells you about the sort of personal information we collect and how and why it will be used by us.

 We reserve the right to modify or amend this Privacy statement at any time and for any reason, providing it maintains compliance with the UK GDPR.
+We may update this Privacy Notice from time to time to reflect changes in our services, organisational changes, or updates to data protection law.
+We encourage you to review this notice periodically so you remain informed about how we use your personal data.

-This privacy notice was last updated in November 2025.
+This privacy notice was last updated in May 2026.

 Who We Are

 ASPIRE HOUSING LIMITED is registered as a Data Controller with the Information Commissioner (registration number Z7678641).
-Our Registered Office address is Aspire Housing, Kingsley, The Brampton, Newcastle-under-Lyme, ST5 0QW Telephone: 01782 635200.
+Our Registered Office address is Aspire Housing, Kingsley, The Brampton, Newcastle-under-Lyme, ST5 0QW.
+Telephone: 01782 635200.

 ASPIRE HOUSING LIMITED is a leading housing provider, place shaper and property developer.
 We are a financially strong business.
 Profits are reinvested in new homes, revitalising communities and a comprehensive range of innovative support services, designed to transform lives.
 ASPIRE HOUSING LIMITED own the trading name Cerris Homes.